 - Adjust the handlebar height to a comfortable position (waist height for normal tilling). - The drag bar should always be used when tilling.
 It enables you to compensate for the hardness of the soil.
 The ideal height of the drag bar will depend on the type of soil being tilled and soil conditions at the time of tilling.
 In general, however, the drag bar should be adjusted so that the tiller is tilted slightly backward. - If the machine jerks forward while tilling, press down on the handlebars.
 This will cause the drag bar to dig more deeply into the soil. - If tines dig in but the machine will not move forward, move the handlebars from side to side. - Stop the tines before crossing gravel drives, walks, or roads.
 Stay alert for hidden hazards or traffic. - Stop the engine immediately if the tiller vibrates abnormally.
 Check the tiller for damage or loose parts, and repair or replace them before using the tiller again.
 Vibration is usually a sign of trouble. - Raise the tiller immediately if it overturns.
-Stop the engine, look over carefully; inspect the engine for oil or fluid leaks, check the tightness of nuts and bolts, and operation of control parts such as the handlebar, control levers and wheels.
+Stop the engine, look over carefully; inspect the engine for oil or fluid leaks, check the tightness of nuts and bolts, and operation of control parts such as the handlebar and control levers.
 If you decide that the tiller is capable of driving and safety, restart the engine.
-Consult your dealer, if the engine does not start again. - While cultivating, check for oil leaks from the sealing portion of the engine crankcase or gearbox.
-If a leak is found, stop the engine immediately, then consult your dealer.
+Consult your dealer, if the engine does not start again.